 Whether it's because of sports, exercise or play, an injury to the Achilles tendon can take your child out of the game.
 Specialists at Shriners Children's are ready to help your child get back to their favorite activity.

 The Achilles tendon is the largest tendon in the body, connecting the calf muscles to the heel bone.
-Achilles tendon injuries may include a rupture, also known as a tear.
+Injuries may include a rupture, also known as a tear.
 The tear can be partial, which means it tears just part of the the way through, or full, which means it tears all of the way through.
 Both types of tears are treated in our sports medicine clinics.

 - Sudden increase in exercise or play